 Fault in North Carolina

-In North Carolina, the law is clear on who is at fault in car accidents.
+In North Carolina, the law is not as clear on who is at fault in car accidents.
 The driver who was negligent or violated a traffic law is typically at-fault for the accident.
+However, even at the top of an accident report, it states that determinations of fault are for the state courts or the insurers.
+That is due to a unique doctrine in North Carolina called contributory negligence.

 Contributory Negligence in North Carolina

-In North Carolina, there is a doctrine called contributory negligence.
-This doctrine says that you cannot recover damages if you are partially at fault for an accident.
-This means that if you are involved in an accident, it is important to seek the help of an experienced car accident attorney.
+Contributory negligence means that you cannot recover damages if you are partially at fault for an accident.
+This means that if you are involved in an accident, it is important to seek the help of an experienced car accident attorney, particularly before you give any statements to the insurance companies.

 Is North Carolina an At-Fault State?

 North Carolina is an at-fault state, which means that the driver who is at fault for an accident is responsible for damages.
-If you are involved in an accident, you should contact a car accident attorney to help you with your case.
+If you are involved in an accident, you should contact a car accident attorney to help you with your case and avoid any possible contributory negligence pitfalls.

 What Are the Penalties For Being At Fault in a Car Accident?

 The penalties for being at fault in a car accident can vary depending on the accident’s severity.
-In some cases, you may be required to pay damages to the other driver.
+In some cases, you may be required to pay damages to the other driver if their damages exceed your liability coverage.
 You may also face fines or jail time.
-Therefore, it is important to speak with an attorney about your case to ensure that you are aware of all potential penalties.
+A criminal or insurance defense attorney can advise you about your case and ensure that you are aware of all potential penalties.

 What Damages Are Covered If You Cause a Car Accident in Charlotte?